 Significant Infractions – Infractions that present a potential health hazard.
 Examples: Food contact surfaces/equipment require cleaning or repair, refrigerators and dishwasher require repair, missing indicating thermometers, garbage not store in a sanitary manner, improper cleaning and sanitizing of equipment and utensils, dirty ice bin/ice machine, washroom dirty and supplies not provided.

 1. Check food temperature control (use your local health regulation requirements)

 - Avoid the Danger Zone.
 Keep cold food COLD (below 4°C/40°F) and hot food HOT (above 60°C/140°F) and keep frozen below -18°C/0°F.

-- Check refrigerators and freezers to ensure they have indicating thermometers and in compliance of temperature requirements.
+- Check refrigerators and freezers to ensure they have indicating thermometers and in compliance with temperature requirements.

-- Cook all hazardous food such as meat to a safe internal temperatures, use a probe thermometer.
+- Cook all hazardous food such as meat to a safe internal temperature, use a probe thermometer.